temporalio/documentation/blog/good-compliance-programs-do-not-require-fancy-platforms.md

 Let's take SOC2 for example, which stands for Service Organization Control 2 framework.
 The SOC 2 framework is just a list of criteria, established by the technology service industry, that represents best practices and guiding principles.

-The idea is that an organization can map their current processes to the list of criteria as a way to validate what they are doing is ideal, or find gaps that could potentially leave them exposed to some sort of risk (think data breach, or a malicious attack on a system's availability).
+The idea is that an organization can map their current processes to the list of criteria to validate that what they are doing is ideal, or to find gaps that could leave them exposed to some sort of risk (think data breach, or a malicious attack on a system's availability).
-To ensure that mapping is done in an objective fashion you can pay a third party auditor to review your organization's processes and issue a report on their findings.
+To ensure that mapping is done in an objective fashion, you pay a third-party auditor to review your organization's processes and issue a report on their findings.

 **Controls**

-A Control (particularly with SOC2) is a statement that captures the essence of what an organization does, the behavior, if you will, of some aspect of the organization.
+A Control (particularly with SOC 2) is a statement that captures the essence of what an organization does—the behavior, if you will, of some aspect of the organization.
-Controls can be broad, or extremely granular in scope.
+The scope of a Control can be broad or extremely granular.
-For example, a more broad Control might be one that declares that the "organization conducts a formal risk assessment every 6 months", while a more granular Control might declare that "a vulnerability scan is performed on the code base for every change that is requested to be merged into the main branch of the core SaaS repository".
+For example, a broad Control might be one that declares that the "organization conducts a formal risk assessment every 6 months," while a granular Control might declare that "a vulnerability scan is performed on the code base for every change that is requested to be merged into the main branch of the core SaaS repository."

+An auditor then:

+* Looks at the set of Controls that the organization has declared
+* Maps them to the compliance framework criteria
+* Identifies any gaps of coverage
-An auditor looks at the set of Controls that the organization has declared, maps them to the compliance framework criteria, ensures there are no gaps of coverage, and then analyzes evidence to determine whether the organization is adhering to their Control Statements.
+* Analyzes evidence to determine whether the organization is adhering to their Control Statements

 **The report**

 The auditor then issues a report.
-In their report they include their assessment of the controls and evidence, as well as a "system description" of the organization that describes the company and its products in a fairly high degree of detail.
+In their report, they include their assessment of the Controls and evidence, as well as a "system description" of the organization that describes the company and its products in a fairly high degree of detail.

-The report that the auditor issues is subsequently, more often than not, an extremely comprehensive analysis and honest view of the organization and how it operates.
+The report that the auditor issues is—more often than not—an extremely comprehensive analysis and honest view of the organization and how it operates.

 **Conclusion**

-**Therefore, in recent years, a compliance report (such as SOC2) has become a cornerstone factor in whether a customer decides to place their trust in the organization.
+**In recent years, a compliance report (such as SOC 2) has become a cornerstone factor in whether a customer decides to place their trust in the organization.
 In a lot of cases, many businesses won't even consider a B2B relationship if the other business is not compliant within a framework.**

 That is why you should care.
-Because if your organization is compliant within a framework, then it is following best practices to the best of its abilities, and thus your customers can feel good about placing their trust with you.
+If your organization is compliant within a framework, it is following best practices to the best of its abilities, and thus your customers can feel good about placing their trust with you.

 </details>